-This One-Pot Chicken Broccoli Quinoa recipe is rich in protein and is so easy to make.
-It makes a healthy, satiating and balanced dinner that everyone in the family will love.
-Learn how to make homemade chicken quinoa on the stovetop with this quick and simple recipe.
+This Chicken Broccoli Quinoa recipe makes a healthy dinner that everyone in the family will love.
+It is well-balanced and very satiating, which makes it a great meal for weight loss.
+Learn how to make homemade chicken quinoa on the stovetop with this easy recipe.

-You are going to love this nutritious, satisfying dish made with juicy chicken, fresh vegetables, and quinoa.
+You are going to love this nourishing dish made with juicy chicken, fresh vegetables, and quinoa.
 It is perfectly seasoned and bursting with flavor, but is so simple to make.
-Best of all, everything gets cooked together in one pan.
-That means minimal cleanup is required to prepare this delicious, protein-packed skillet meal. ♡
+Everything gets cooked together in one pan, which means minimal cleanup is required once it is done.
+In addition, Chicken Broccoli Quinoa is a superb meal for anyone who wants to lose weight.

 As always, the full instructions are listed in the recipe below.
-But here are a few notes about each of the steps we will take to make this chicken quinoa recipe:
+But here are a few notes about each of the steps required to make this recipe:

-- Sauté the chicken: Cook the chicken in a bit of oil and butter and then set it aside.
+- Sauté the chicken: Cook the chicken pieces and then set them aside.

 - Cook the veggies: Sauté the onion and celery in the same pan.